 Staying on the surface we remain shallow and impotent – powerless to generate more life and frustrating those in relationship with us.
 We cannot give them the more they desire.

-Go beneath the waterline to bring your deep and wholehearted presence throughout your life and relationships.
+Go beneath the waterline and bring your deep and wholehearted presence throughout your life and relationships.